snoopyr/RepData_PeerAssessment1/PA1_template.md

 ## [1] 0
 ```

 4. A histogram of the total number of steps taken each day.
-The green line indicates the overall average.

 ```r